 To better understand tsunami and the risk for New Zealand scientists work on;

-- identifying tsunami sources and modelling waves
+- finding tsunami sources and modelling waves

 - working with scientists from other countries to share information and research

-- monitoring earthquakes that could produce tsunami
+- monitoring earthquakes that could cause tsunami

-LINZ has established a network of sea level monitoring sites at 18 locations around New Zealand and Antarctica.
+LINZ has a network of sea level monitoring sites at 18 locations around New Zealand and Antarctica.
 These sites measure tsunami, tides and sea level.

 In the open ocean, tsunami waves travel at 600kph to 700kph.
 In the deep ocean, waves from a large tsunami may be as little as 60cm high.
 They pass ships unnoticed.
-As they encounter shallow water, they slow down to about 30kph and increase in height and can travel several kilometres inland in low lying areas.
+As they enter shallow water, they slow down to about 30kph and increase in height and can travel several kilometres inland in low lying areas.